What makes a garage look expensive?

 Investing in high-quality storage solutions is another way to make your garage look more expensive.

 A surefire way for your garage to look cheap is to be cluttered and disorganized.
-Investing in a set of cabinets and shelves, wall-mounted storage units, and garage organization systems can help get that clutter under control.
+Modern storage systems like slatwall and pegboard can help get that clutter under control while creating a professional, organized appearance.

 You can take that up a notch with a set of matching high-end cabinets.